Numeric data types

 Python's standard data type also includes complex type (imaginary part is suffixed with the character j).
 Others like decimal and fractions are provided as modules.

 warning Some of the numeric types can have alphabets like e, b, j, etc in their values.
-As Python is a dynamically typed language, you cannot use variable names beginning with a number.
+Which implies that you cannot use variable names beginning with a number.
 Otherwise, it would be impossible to evaluate an expression like result = input_value + 0x12 - 2j.

-info There are many third-party libraries that are useful for number crunching in mathematical context, engineering applications, etc. See my list py_resources: Scientific computing for curated resources.
+info There are many third-party libraries useful for number crunching in mathematical and engineering applications.
+See my list py_resources: Scientific computing for curated resources.